YanivP/kuberfest/README.md

 ### What do I need to know before using Kuberfest?
 1. Learn [how to dockerize your application](https://docs.docker.com/engine/reference/builder/).
 2. Learn [how to configure a kubernetes cluster](https://kubernetes.io/docs/concepts/configuration/).
+3. Install the base dependencies mentioned above.
-3. Run a Kubernetes cluster, [such as Amazon EKS](https://aws.amazon.com/getting-started/projects/deploy-kubernetes-app-amazon-eks/).
+4. Optionally, run a Kubernetes cluster, [such as Amazon EKS](https://aws.amazon.com/getting-started/projects/deploy-kubernetes-app-amazon-eks/).
+Please note that it's very expensive.

 ### Does my project need to be written in Python?
 Nope, use any programming language or framework.

 ### Why is the demo project written in DotNet Core?
 This is simply a first of multiple POCs that will come later once the framework is more mature.
+I like C# and wanted to understand the Entity Framework on the way.